Compare

 | Pricing model | Performance — share of measured savings (you're not net-paying if it doesn't reduce) | SaaS subscription (not publicly disclosed) |

-| Integration effort | One-line endpoint swap | API key per provider, multi-provider OAuth |
+| Integration effort | One-line endpoint swap.
+Same models, same prompts. | API key per provider, multi-provider OAuth |

 | Deployment options | SaaS, single-tenant, on-prem / VPC | SaaS (private beta as of writing) |

-| Privacy posture | Raw prompts/responses processed in-memory, never persisted | Polls provider APIs for usage metadata; no prompt content |
+| Privacy posture | Prompts processed in-memory, never persisted, never used for training | Polls provider APIs for usage metadata; no prompt content |

 Swipe horizontally to see all columns →